 It is not as easy as it may first seem to know whether your dog is having issues with breathing.
 For dogs, the normal respiratory rate at rest is between 20 and 34 breaths per minute.
-On the other hand, there are factors which can make your dog breathe faster and deeper, like strenuous exercise, stress, excitement and warm temperatures.
+On the other hand, some factors can make your dog breathe faster and deeper, like strenuous exercise, stress, excitement, and warm temperatures.
 That is normal and not a health issue to worry about.

-Pay attention to your dog’s regular breathing patterns and the way he breathes when he is resting, and when he is walking or after running.
+Please pay attention to your dog’s regular breathing patterns and how he breathes when resting and walking or after running.
 Knowing your pup's normal breathing rates will help you recognize any changes that may signal that there's a problem.

 There are three main types of breathing problems in dogs.
 The first one is dyspnea, which is a term that describes difficult or labored breathing.
 The second one is rapid breathing called tachypnea, and the third one is abnormal panting.
 Let's cover all three in more detail.

 Labored breathing (dyspnea) is characterized by the pet's breathing with an open mouth and elbows sticking out from the dog’s body.
 Your pooch may also keep his head and neck low and in front of his body.
 His nostrils might be wide open when he breathes, and his chest and belly might move more than usual.
 Noisy breathing can also be a symptom of dyspnea.

 What Causes Dyspnea?

 Many underlying health conditions can cause dyspnea.
 Some are genetic or not as serious: small nostrils, elongated soft palate, trachea collapse, or allergies.
 Foreign objects stuck in your dog’s throat or nose can lead to breathing problems or choking.